ketkiambekar/spam-classifier/README.md

 ### Click here for [Live Demo](https://spamclassifier.ketkiambekar.com/):

-- We used [this](https://www.kaggle.com/uciml/sms-spam-collection-dataset) dataset for training the classifier.
+- [This](https://www.kaggle.com/uciml/sms-spam-collection-dataset) dataset was used for training the classifier.
 - Hosted on Google Cloud Platform

 #### Sample Spam Messages: